Voodoo Castle (Strasbourg): Description

-Founded in January 2014 by Marie-Luce and Marc Arbogast, and managed by a non-profit local organization, this museum presents one of the most important collections of private Voodoo art in France.
+Founded in January 2014 by Marie-Luce and Marc Arbogast and managed by a non-profit local organization, this museum presents one of the most important collections of private Voodoo art in France.

-It is on display at the old water castle of Strasbourg built in 1878 and listed as a historic monument of France since 1984.
+It is situated in the old water castle of Strasbourg, which was built in 1878 and listed as a historic monument of France in 1984.

 The museum opens its doors from Wednesday to Sunday, from 2 PM to 6 PM.
-Under reservation, a group visit (with a minimum of 8 people) may be possible outside of the set hours.
-Young people are also welcome to explore the vast mysteries surrounding Voodoo culture.
+Groups larger than 8 can be accommodated outside of these hours with a reservation.
+The collection is also suitable for younger visitors.

 Collection

-The collection of Voodoo art pieces originate from Togo, Benin, Ghana, and Nigeria.
-They are curated by Marc and Marie Luce and near 1060 pieces, of which 220 are displayed at the permanent exhibition entitled "Voodoo as an art to see differently" (in French, « le vodou, l’art de voir autrement »).
+The collection, which is curated by Marie-Luce and Marc Arbogast, consists of nearly 1060 Voodoo objects originating in Togo, Benin, Ghana and Nigeria.
+220 of these pieces are permanently on display at the exhibition titled "Voodoo as an Art to See Differently", or "Le Vodou, l’Art de Voir Autrement."
 It is by far the biggest collection of African Voodoo art pieces in the world.